In-Depth Guide to Maximizing Construction Payment Management

 Risks

-• Difficult to Predict Total Volume: Owners may end up paying more than they expected if the amount of units needed to complete the project isn’t immediately known.
+• Difficult to Predict Total Volume: Owners may end up paying more than they expected if the number of units needed to complete the project isn’t immediately known.

 • Remeasurement can delay payment: Payment can be slowed down as the owner must compare the cost of each unit with the overall project cost.